- Course Number:

 Demonstrate welding an open root groove joint on plates in the horizontal, vertical and over head positions; and on 6 inch schedule 80 pipe in the horizontal position.

 - Assemble and weld plate and pipe in the 2G, 3G and 4G positions using GTAW and SMAW processes

 - Demonstrate correct welding techniques

 - Follow welding procedure

-- Demonstrate visual examination principles in accordance with ASME Section IX.
+Apply visual examination principles and practices in accordance with ASME Section IX.

 - Evaluate welds using appropriate welding inspection tools